bacalhau-project/bacalhau/docs/examples/model-inference/Openai-Whisper/index.md

                         Temperature to increase when falling back when the decoding fails to meet either of the thresholds below.
   -b BEAMSIZE           Number of Images
-  -o OUTPUT             Output Folder where to store the outputs
+  -o OUTPUT             Output Folder where to store the ouputs
 ```

 Viewing the outputs